Of Words and Wool - a labour of love

 So, because this little character would not leave my thoughts, I decided to go ahead and publish him myself, and I had an idea…

-I found an amazing illustrator called Jane Cornwell, who had done a wonderful job with another project that will be published soon.
+I found an illustrator called Jane Cornwell, who had done a great job with 'Walter's Wonky Web'.
 I sent her the manuscript and asked her if she would like to illustrate MacMoley for me too?
 She was delighted and funnily enough, she fell in love with this character because her nickname was ‘Mole’ as a child.
 She has a fondness of moles that goes way back.
-Luckily, she enjoyed the story too.
+Luckily, she very much enjoyed the story too!

-Before we started the process of illustration notes, I had another idea.
-I often work backwards, starting out with an end-product or idea in mind, and then I place all the other stages in order until the project is complete.
+Before I started the process of illustration notes, I had another idea.
+I often work backwards, starting out with an end-product or idea in mind, and mapping out all the other stages that need to happen in order until the project is complete.
 So, I contacted Liz Gaffney who is a felt maker, spinner, weaver, and makes the wonderful Book Cover Bears at her studio at Dalmally Station, in Argyllshire. www.bookcoverbears.com

 I explained to Liz about MacMoley and sent her the manuscript and asked her if she’d like to design a hand felted ‘MacMoley Collectible’ that would only be available to buy from her via www.heartfeltbyliz.com and from her gorgeous studio.
 I was delighted and excited when she said YES!

-I only proposed this idea at Christmas time, and a few short weeks later, MacMoley was born.
-The first ever MacMoley Collectables were made and posted, one for Jane the illustrator and one for me.
+I only proposed this idea during Christmas time (2021) and a few short weeks later, MacMoley was born.
+The first ever MacMoley Collectables were made and posted, one for the illustrator and one for me.
 MacMoley comes in his own box along with some woolly earth bedding.
 No plastic and all very natural.
 Doesn’t he look splendid?

-The next stage was for Jane to illustrate the book around the actual ‘MacMoley Collectable’ which she is great at matching exactly what is required.
+The next stage was for Jane to illustrate the book around the actual ‘MacMoley Collectable’ - a wonderfully unusual way to do things, and what a great job she has done.

 This has indeed been a labour of love as well as a lovely labour of moles, and I’ve decided to continue to support charities through sales of my children’s books.